Jython1415/alfred-url-shortener/README.md

-# alfred-url-shortener
+# Alfred URL Shortener

-Alfred Workflow for shortening a URL
+- Alfred Workflow for shortening a URL
+- For personal use
+- Feel free to download and modify